Article updated: September 13, 2023

 Audience: Inbox 2.0 agents

-When you’re in a conversation with a contact, you can find useful details about them by looking at the Contact tab.
+When you’re in a conversation with a contact, you can find useful details about them in the Contact area, to the right of the conversation view.
 You can also add details about them here for other agents to read.

 Along with the contact’s name, social handle, and profile image, you’ll see the logo of the social network they used for their message.
-You may also see any or all of the following:
+You may also see the following:

 - Common contact attributes such as an email address, a phone number, or a URL.